 - The IC will remain in command until relieved, either by choice or the Superintendent.

 - The person being relieved will brief the person assuming command, (face-to-face if possible) and address at least the following issues:

-- o Incident conditions.
+- Incident conditions.

-- o Safety considerations.
+- Safety considerations.

 - Status of incident action plans.

-- o Deployment of personnel and equipment.
+- Deployment of personnel and equipment.

-- o Progress toward completion of tactical objectives.
+- Progress toward completion of tactical objectives.

 - Need for additional resources.